shannah/CN1ML-NetbeansModule/docs/reference/Tags.md

 ###Layout Constraints

 Some layout managers require a constraint when adding child components.
-E.g. When adding a component to a Container that uses GridLayout, you need to specify one of `BorderLayout.NORTH`, `BorderLayout.SOUTH`, `BorderLayout.CENTER`, etc... as the first parameter of `addComponent()` so that it knows where to place the component.
+E.g. When adding a component to a Container that uses BorderLayout, you need to specify one of `BorderLayout.NORTH`, `BorderLayout.SOUTH`, `BorderLayout.CENTER`, etc... as the first parameter of `addComponent()` so that it knows where to place the component.

 Use the `layout-constraint` attribute on the child tag to specify this constraint.